Scandal-UK/FluentValidationLister/ReadMe.md

 # FluentValidationLister

-This project adds an Action Filter which will describe the rules and messages defined in a particular FluentValidation validator.

-This has been designed using FluentValidation 8.5.0.
+This project adds an ActionFilter which will describe the rules and messages defined in a particular FluentValidation validator.
+It has been designed using FluentValidation v8.5.0.

-It is fully compatible with ASP.NET Core 2.x and 3.x.
+It is fully compatible with ASP.NET Core 2.x and 3.x and was developed using TDD principles.

 ## Table of Contents